 A recent study makes the link between older men with restless leg syndrome and the problem of erectile dysfunction.
 Apparently the magnitude of this association increased along with the higher frequency of RLS symptoms.

-Leading the study is Xiang Gao, MD, PhD, instructor at Harvard Medical School as well as associate epidemiologist at Brigham and Women’s Hospital and research scientist at the Harvard School of public health in Boston.
+is Xiang Gao, MD, PhD, instructor at Harvard Medical School as well as associate epidemiologist at Brigham and Women’s Hospital and research scientist at the Harvard School of public health in Boston.
 Dr. Gao says that the results of this study suggest that it is likely that the two disorders of RLS and erectile dysfunction share common mechanisms.
-“The mechanisms underlying the association could be caused by hypofunctioning of dopamine in the central nervous system, which is associated with both conditions.”
+“The mechanisms underlying the association could be caused by hypofunctioning of dopamine in the central nervous system, which is associated with both conditions

 The authors of the study have made a special note that the association between RLS and erectile dysfunction could also be related in part to other sleep disorders that co-occur with RLS.
 For example, obstructive sleep apnea and sleep deprivation may decrease circulating testosterone levels.